University of Texas, Austin (Co PIs: Patrick Heimbach, An Nguyen),

 5) deployment of an autonomous glider in the southern Chukchi Sea (Statscewich).

-Despite windy and rough conditions, and often fog, all moorings were safely recovered and redeployed, and a total of 277 CTD casts (on 19 lines) were taken.
+Due to mostly reasonably calm, clear weather, all moorings were safely recovered and redeployed, and a total of 342 CTD casts (on 19 lines) were taken.
 For full details, and preliminary results, see:

 Figure: Ship-track, blue.
 Mooring sites, black.
 CTD stations, red.
 Glider deployment site, yellow.
 Arrows indicate direction of travel (on inset below, blue during mooring operations before CTD survey, green during CTD survey).
 Depth contours every 10m from the International Bathymetric Chart of the Arctic Ocean (IBCAO) [Jakobsson et al., 2000].
 Lower panels give detail of strait region at the start (left) and end (right) of the cruise.
 See cruise report for daily detail.